 The FLR process is as follows:

-- Complete and submit the FLR request form--one FLR form per parcel--and include any additional information for the Office of Property Assessment (OPA) to consider, such as photos or recent appraisals, by March 31, 2013.
+- Complete and submit the FLR request form—one FLR form per parcel—and include any additional information for the Office of Property Assessment (OPA) to consider, such as photos or recent appraisals, by May 20, 2016.

 - Based on the submitted information, the Evaluator may decrease, increase or keep the assessed value the same.

-The deadline to request a First Level Review has passed.
-If you missed the deadline to apply, are not satisfied with the outcome of the review, or decide to skip the First Level Review altogether, you may file a Formal Appeal with the Board of Revision of Taxes (BRT).
-Formal appeals are due to the BRT by the first Monday in October 2013 (October 7, 2013).
+If you are not satisfied with the outcome of the review or decide to skip the FLR process altogether, you may file a Formal Appeal with the Board of Revision of Taxes (BRT).
+Formal appeals are due to the BRT by the first Monday in October (October 3, 2016).